MicrosoftDocs/cloud-adoption-framework/docs/ready/azure-setup-guide/monitoring-reporting.md

 ## [Azure Service Health](#tab/AzureServiceHealth)

-Azure Service Health provides a personalized view of the health of the Azure services and regions you use.
+Azure Service Health provides a personalized view of the health of your Azure services and regions.
 Information about active issues is posted to Azure Service Health to help you understand the impact to your resources.
 Regular updates keep you informed as issues are resolved.

 Set up Service Health alerts to notify you when service issues, planned maintenance, or other changes might affect the Azure services and regions you use.
 You can also view planned maintenance events that could affect the availability of your resources.